Quantum communication networks with defects in silicon carbide

-In this white paper we present the results of MA-QKD simulations with parameters from state-of-the-art SiC devices.
-This serves as a testbed for the performance of SiC memories in a relevant quantum communication setting.
-Crucially, the results of this study provide the basis for the development of a roadmap for SiC devices.
+In this work, we present the results of MA-QKD simulations with parameters from state-of-the-art SiC devices.
+This approach serves as a testbed for the performance of SiC memories in a relevant quantum communication setting.
+The results of this study provide the basis for the development of a roadmap for SiC devices.
 Furthermore, we discuss advanced quantum communication scenarios which benefit from the SiC platform.
 This paper is organized as follows.
-In Sec.~\ref{sec:sicdefects} we introduce the silicon carbide platform and the defects which are of interest, while Sec.~\ref{sec:sicdevices} is devoted to the photonic properties of the defects and their integration in quantum devices.
-Further on, we describe how these quantum devices based on SiC are suited as quantum nodes in Sec.~\ref{sec:qunode}.
+In Sec.~\ref{sec:sicdefects} we introduce the silicon carbide platform and some of the defects which are of interest, while Sec.~\ref{sec:sicdevices} is devoted to the photonic properties of the defects and their integration in quantum devices.
+We describe how these quantum devices based on SiC are suited as quantum nodes in Sec.~\ref{sec:qunode}.
 After a short introduction to quantum cryptography, Sec.~\ref{sec:MAQKD} is dedicated to a particular memory-assisted QKD protocol, with secure key rate simulation results presented in Sec.~\ref{sec:results}.
-We draw a roadmap for necessary improvements of SiC devices for quantum link deployment in Sec.~\ref{sec:roadmap} and summarize our white paper in Sec.~\ref{sec:summary}.
+We draw a roadmap for necessary improvements of SiC devices for quantum link deployment in Sec.~\ref{sec:roadmap} and conclude with a summary in Sec.~\ref{sec:summary}.